COVID is proving to be a very useful disease for the bad guys

 Add to that what we've recently learned about the NIH providing grant money to facilitate "gain of function" research on coronaviruses at the Wuhan lab and you certainly come up with a strange mix of coincidences.
 It's bad enough that we're funding the Chinese military through interest payments on our debt, but now we're directly sending them grant money from the NIH?

-Whatever the truth turns out to be, it can’t be good.
-Creating a dangerous virus and perhaps a vaccine to prevent the infection calls to mind several possible scenarios and almost all of them are sinister.
-At the top of the list would be the “conspiracy theory” that the CCP was developing a bioweapon and the means to protect themselves from it.
+Whatever the truth turns out to be, it can't be good.
+Creating a dangerous virus and perhaps a vaccine to prevent the infection calls to mind several possible scenarios, and almost all of them are sinister.
+At the top of the list would be the "conspiracy theory" that the CCP was developing a bioweapon and the means to protect itself from it.

 Image: Police, complete with zip-tie handcuffs, preparing to check diners' vaccine papers in New York (edited in befunky).
 YouTube screen grab.